 Students of the University of Luxembourg and applicants to its study programmes have the possibility of appealing against decisions concerning their studies.

-An appeal has the objective of contesting a decision regarding study-related matters.
-These could be decisions taken by a member of the academic staff, a committee, or an administrative body of the University.
-It is an administrative appeal, internal to the University, distinct from, and prior to a possible appeal before the Luxembourg judiciary.
+The aim of an appeal is to contest a decision regarding study-related matters.
+This could be a decision taken by a member of academic staff, a committee, or an administrative body of the University.
+It is an administrative appeal within the University, distinct from, and prior to a possible appeal before the Luxembourg courts.

 More about appeals

 You have the right to file an appeal against any decision of which you have been notified, which affects you individually and is related to your studies.

 - Progression, re-enrolment, exclusion and graduation;

 - Leaves of absence;